Borrow £200 for 28 days

 If you are not going to be able to pay back the full loan plus interest on the agreed date you must contact your lender to agree on a payment plan that will freeze interest and fees and allow you to repay back your loan in instalments without accruing additional fees and interest, please do this before your loan is due.

 Our lenders will attempt to collect the full amount due on the agreed date, if you do not have ample funds in your account this debit may result in Non-sufficient Fund(NSF)charges.
 The amount of these charges will vary by your bank.
 To avoid these fees, it's always best to contact your lender if you think you'll be unable to repay your loan in full so you can agree on a payment plan with your lender and avoid the extra fees, interest and potential bank charges.

 Going delinquent on your loan (not repaying) will have long lasting implications on your credit as your lender will notify Credit Reference Agencies(CRAs) of the delinquency which will have a negative impact on your credit score and make accessing credit more difficult in the future.
 The Credit Reference Agencies may share this information with other CRAs and Fraud Prevention Agencies and it will stay on your credit profile for several years.
-The good news is the CRAs also report when you successfully repaid your loan which may have a positive affect on your credit score.

 Finally, if your loan goes unpaid, your lender may employ a Collection Agency who will take action in order to collect the amount due.
 This can include visits to your residence if they are unable to get in touch with you via phone or email.
 The Office of Fair Trading regulates lenders and collection agencies and they are required to uphold industry best practices which restrict them from threatening or harassing you although they will follow up until an agreement is arranged.